yingxue-fu/JUMPn_1.0.0/README.md

                 R -e "shiny::runApp()"

     c.
 Once the above is executed, the terminal screen will show up Listening on http://127.0.0.1:XXXX (here XXXX indicates 4 random numbers).
-Copy and paste               http://127.0.0.1:XXXX onto the web browser, on which JUMPn welcome page will show up
+Copy and paste           http://127.0.0.1:XXXX onto the web browser, on which JUMPn welcome page will show up.